ezzatron/php-error-handler/error-handler-meta.md

 #### 4.3.1.
 Performance considerations

-It is often stated that the error control operator is 'slow'.
-This is not technically true.
+It is often stated that the error control operator is 'slow', but this is not necessarily true.
 Performance problems *can* arise when using the in-built PHP error handler in tandem with `@` suppression, and error logging.
 This is because each suppressed error still results in an entry in the error log.
 When a suppressed error occurs many times (inside a loop for example), the I/O cost can